espressomd/espresso/doc/sphinx/integration.rst

 As a result of box geometry changes, the particle positions and velocities have to be rescaled during integration.

-The discretisation consists of the following steps (see :cite:`kolb99a` for a full derivation of the algorithm):
+The discretisation consists of the following steps (see :cite:`kolb99a` for a derivation of the algorithm and :cite:`leimkuhler13a` for implementation of stochastic process):

 1. Calculate the particle velocities at the half step